Mihails-Simvulidi/SSH-Port-Forwarder/README.md

 # SshPortForwarder
-**SshPortForwarder** is a .NET Standard library implementing *Microsoft.Extensions.DependencyInjection.IServiceCollection.AddSshTunnel* extension method which establishes SSH tunnel using connection info stored in the app configuration.
+**SshPortForwarder** is a .NET Standard library implementing *AddSshTunnel* extension method for the interface *Microsoft.Extensions.DependencyInjection.IServiceCollection*. *AddSshTunnel* establishes SSH tunnel using connection info stored in the app configuration.
 It can be used, for example, to establish secure connection to the database in ASP.NET Core applications.
 It uses [SSH.NET library](https://github.com/sshnet/SSH.NET/) internally.

 ## Usage